Skip to Content

 AT&T DSL WiFi Router

 Comparing Starlink to AT&T fiber is not really fair to Starlink.
-Starlink is not really intending to compete with services such as AT&T fiber and other high speed cable / fiber internet services.
-If you happen to live in a AT&T fiber coverage region AT&T fiber is a great choice.
-Generally fiber internet has the absolutely lowest latency and the highest download / upload speeds.
+Starlink is not really intending to compete with services such as AT&T fiber and other high-speed cable/fiber internet services.
+If you happen to live in an AT&T fiber coverage region, AT&T fiber is a great choice.
+Generally, fiber internet has the absolutely lowest latency and the highest download/upload speeds.
 AT&T fiber is no exception here.

 AT&T Ethernet Switch

-The quality of service you will get from Starlink largely depends on how many Starlink users are active within your coverage cell and the number of obstructions blocking your dishes view of the sky.
-With AT&T fiber you can be pretty certain that if service is available you will be getting max performance.
+The quality of service you will get from Starlink largely depends on how many Starlink users are active within your coverage cell and the number of obstructions blocking your dish’s view of the sky.
+With AT&T fiber, you can be pretty certain that if service is available, you will be getting max performance.
 This is the nature of the technology.
 Fiber communications tend to be more reliable and less susceptible to outside interference.

 Last but not least, another reason you may want to choose AT&T fiber is if you want the absolute fastest download speeds and upload speeds.
-With AT&T fiber you can get internet service of 1 Gbps.
-A 1 gigabit internet connection will net about 950 Mbps of download speed due to packet overhead.
+With AT&T fiber, you can get an internet service of up to 5 Gbps in select areas.
+This is ideal if you do a lot of downloading of large files or have multiple users sharing the internet connection.
+AT&T also offers plans as low as 300 Mbps which are significantly less expensive per month.

 AT&T Fiber Speed Test

-This is ideal if you do a lot of downloading of large files or have multiple users sharing the internet connection.
-Most people would be perfectly fine with 100 Mbps to 400 Mbps, but if you need and or want the extra speed AT&T fiber can offer it.
+Most people would be perfectly fine with 300 Mbps, but if you need and or want the extra speed, AT&T fiber can offer it.

 Winner: AT&T fiber (By a landslide)